 Senior Vice President of Education

 Lynna, a resident of North County San Diego, joined in 2012 and has led its network of schools in establishing and advancing key education initiatives.
-She identifies the needs of students, families, teachers and school leadership and establishes programs and systems to serve their educational goals.
-Key initiatives have included launching international student programs, implementing a comprehensive school-wide assessment system focused on academic growth, enhancing current curriculum supported by a learning management platform and expanding student services to include social, personal, and academic development as well as college readiness.
+Key initiatives have included launching international student programs, implementing a comprehensive school-wide assessment system focused on academic growth, enhancing the current curriculum supported by a learning management platform, and expanding student services to include social, personal, and academic development as well as college readiness.

 - She has dedicated herself to serving the community in her work with Big Brothers Big Sisters, Boys and Girls Club, LATINA mentorship, and board member for the Pittsburgh History and Landmarks Foundation.